kyren/gc-arena/README.md

 collected languages in safe Rust, but there are probably many more uses than just this.

-## Current status and TODOs
+## Current status

 Basically usable and safe!
-It is used by the Adobe Flash Player emulator [Ruffle](https://github.com/ruffle-rs/ruffle) for its ActionScript VM as well as some other projects (like my own stackless Lua runtime [piccolo](https://github.com/kyren/piccolo), for which the crate was originally designed)
+It is used by the Adobe Flash Player emulator [Ruffle](https://github.com/ruffle-rs/ruffle) for its ActionScript VM as well as some other projects (like my own stackless Lua runtime [piccolo](https://github.com/kyren/piccolo), for which the crate was originally designed).

-The collection algorithm is an incremental mark-and-sweep algorithm very similar to the one in PUC-Rio Lua, and is optimized primarily for low pause time.
+Collection uses an incremental mark-and-sweep algorithm very similar to the one in PUC-Rio Lua, and is optimized primarily for low pause time.
 During mutation, allocation "debt" is accumulated, and this "debt" determines the amount of work that the next call to `Arena::collect` will do.

-The pointers held in arenas (spelled `Gc<'gc, T>`) are zero-cost raw pointers.
-They implement `Copy` and are pointer sized, and no bookkeeping at all is done during mutation.
+The pointers held in arenas (spelled `Gc<'gc, T>`) are zero-cost newtypes around `*const T` which implement `Copy`.
+No pointer bookkeeping at all is necessary as `Gc`s are moved or copied during mutation.

+There is robust support for allocating slices, `str`s, and other DSTs (Dynamically Sized Types) directly in `Gc` pointers and converting `Gc` pointers from "fat" to "thin" representations which read pointer metadata from the GC object header.

-Some notable current limitations:
+### Some notable limitations:

-* Allocating DSTs is currently somewhat painful due to limitations in Rust.
-It is possible to  have `Gc` pointers to DSTs, and there is a replacement for unstable `Unsize` coercion, but there is no support for directly allocating arbitrarily sized DSTs.

-* There is no support at all for multi-threaded allocation and collection.
+* This crate is designed for single-threaded use and multiple, independent arenas.
+It has no support for multi-threaded mutation or collection.
-  The basic lifetime and safety techniques here would still work in an arena supporting multi-threading, but this crate does not support this.
-It is optimized for single threaded use and multiple, independent arenas.

-* The `Collect` trait does not provide a mechanism to move objects once they are allocated, so this limits the types of collectors that could be written.
-This is achievable but no work has been done towards this.
+* There is currently no mechanism for moving allocated objects or heap compaction.

 ## Prior Art